Dutchie1990/aws-synthetics-example/README.md

-# aws-synthetics-example
-This repo is an example how to deploy the AWS synthetic monitoring on github actions
+# Example repo for deploying synthetic monitoring on AWS

+## What are canaries
+We use canaries to monitor production API's for availibility and performance.
+In this repo, you will find the canary scripts plus some utilities to develop and update the canaries in AWS.